 The current ANSI standard has been reviewed by the Federal Interagency Committee on Aviation Noise (FICAN).
 The FAA is a member of FICAN and convened FICAN to be responsible for interagency coordination on matters related to aviation noise research.
 In December 2008, FICAN recommended "the use of this new estimation procedure for future analyses of behavioral awakening from aircraft noise.
 FICAN recognizes that additional sleep disturbance research is underway by various research organizations, and results of that work may result in additional changes to FICAN's position.
 Until that time, FICAN recommends the use of ANSI S12.9-2008."
-(See Appendix L.) FICAN has not subsequently changed its position.
+50 (See Appendix L.) FICAN has not subsequently changed its position.

-Appendix K describes the origins of the methods used in the ANSI Standard, the development of the Standard, and the application of the Standard to a change in nighttime operations.
+Appendix K describes the origins of the methods used in the ANSI Standard, the development of the Standard, the application of the Standard to a change in nighttime operations, and the application of the Standard to assess awakenings caused by the non-conforming operations.
 The methods of the Standard were used to compute the probabilities that people might be awakened by late night easterly departures, and the probabilities were applied to similarly-exposed groups of people, by census block, to estimate the reduction in the number of people that may be awakened if those departures did not occur.